shionhonda/IaGo/readme.md

 You can set following options:
 `--auto=False` or `--a=False`
 If this is set True, autoplay begins between SLPolicy and APV-MCTS, and if False (default), the game is played by you and APV-MCTS.
-`--level=5`
+`--level=6`
 This option is the maximum depth of tree search for APV-MCTS.
 The higher level means deeper search.
-Note that there is a tradeoff between level (or strength, search depth) and computational complexity (thinking time).
+Note that there is a trade-off between level (or strength, search depth) and computational complexity (thinking time).
 The thinking time is exponential to the level.
-The default value is 5.
+The default value is 6.
 4. When placing a stone, input two numbers seperated by comma.
 For example:
 `4,3`
-The first number corresponds to the vertical position and the second to the horizontal (zero origin).
+The first number corresponds to the vertical position and the second to the horizontal (one origin).

 # How to train?
 1. Download data from <http://meipuru-344.hatenablog.com/entry/2017/11/27/205448>